 Early adoption is permitted.
 The IAASB encourages adopting ISA 240 (Revised) and ISA 570 (Revised 2024) together because fraud and financial distress are interrelated risks.
 A going concern event may be the first visible signal of fraud, and a fraud may create the conditions that trigger going concern doubt.

-For firms that use the ISA 240 fraud risk assessment toolkit, the tool will need updating to reflect the revised requirements once your jurisdiction adopts the standard.
-Start reviewing your current fraud risk assessment procedures against the revised standard text to identify gaps.
+For firms that use the ISA 240 fraud risk assessment templates, the working papers will need updating to reflect the revised requirements once your jurisdiction adopts the standard.

 ISA 570 (Revised 2024): the gross assessment shift